All About Anodizing Aluminum

 4. Sealing the aluminum component.

 The anodizing process seals the metal component to prevent corrosion and water leakage.
-This sealing can be done using cold, heat, or both methods.
-The main goal of sealing the metal is to protect the surface from scratches and stains, improving its durability and longevity.
+It can use cold, heat, or both methods to seal this.
+The main goal of sealing the metal is to protect the surface from scratches and stains.
+Leading to improving its durability and longevity.

 Types of Anodizing